linklab-uva/cav_take_home/README.md

 3. Play the bag with `ros2 bag play take_home.mcap`

 4. Foxglvoe supports making some really useful panels with plots, 3D visualization position / sensor data, and more.
 We have attached a panel to start with (`panel.json`) which just creates an empty plot and a 3D visualization that shows the LiDAR scans.
-An important part of working on the stack invovles adding to foxglove panels to visualize and plot your data, so adjust the given panel to include all of the metrics A-D above.
+An important part of working on the stack invovles adding to foxglove panels to visualize and plot your data, so adjust the given panel to include all of the metrics A-E above.

 5. Screen record the foxglove app and play the entire bag, so we can see the metrics you computed.